 Details about the Visa Waiver Program

 You will qualify for travel under the Visa Waiver Program (VWP) if you are a citizen of the United Kingdom, Andorra, Australia, Austria, Belgium Brunei, Denmark, Finland, Chile, France, Germany, Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Spain, Sweden, or Switzerland:

 - traveling on a valid, full validity, machine readable or e-passport with an electronic chip.
-Please check the validity of your passport by following this link.
+Click HERE for further information.
 The date on which your passport was issued is an important factor in determining whether your passport will be acceptable for visa-free travel.

 United Kingdom Passport holders please note: A passport indicating that the bearer is a British Subject, British Dependent Territories Citizen, British Overseas Citizen, British National (Overseas) Citizen, or British Protected Person does not qualify for travel without a visa.
 A passport which states holder has Right of Abode or indefinite leave to remain in the United Kingdom does not qualify for visa free travel;

 - for business, pleasure or transit for less than 90 days.
 Visa-free travel does not include those who plan to study, work or remain in the United States for more than 90 days;

-- is not ineligible to receive a visa under U.S. visa law.
+- are not ineligible to receive a visa under U.S. visa law.
 Travelers who have been arrested, even if the arrest did not result in a criminal conviction, those with criminal records, (the Rehabilitation of Offenders Act does not apply to U.S. visa law), certain serious communicable illnesses, those who have been refused admission into, or have been deported from, the United States, or have previously overstayed on the VWP are not eligible to travel visa free under the Visa Waiver Program.
-Please follow this link for further information;
+Click here for further information;